dragonflypl/web-wiki/angular-performance.md

 - do not use angulars directives for mouse events
 - avoid using filters if at all possible.
 They are run twice per digest cycle, once when anything changes, and another time to collect further changes
 - disable debug data! (debugInfoEnabled)
-- debounce ng-model
-- use one time binding (::)
-- use track by (by default is uses `$watchCollection` and reference identity) in ngRepeat

 - don't use filters for sorting!
 - reduce number of watchers :)
 - make manual watchers lightning fast